-Ten Tory MPs Join Boris in Self-Isolation
+In Full: Host of Tory MPs Join Boris in Self-Isolation

-As well as Lee Anderson who forced Boris into self-isolation in the first place, seven other Tory MPs are now self-isolation after also meeting Boris in Downing Street that same day:
+As well as Lee Anderson who forced Boris into self-isolation in the first place, a host of Tory MPs have now also been told to self-isolate:

 - Lia Nici (Grimsby)